pyinstaller/pyinstaller/doc/source/Manual.rst

 we recommend you use virtualenv_.
 With virtualenv you can maintain different combinations of Python and installed packages, and switch from one combination to another easily.
+(If you work only with Python 3.4 and later, the built-in script pyvenv_ does the same job.)

-* Use virtualenv to create as many different development environments as you need, each with its own combination of Python and installed packages.
+* Use virtualenv to create as many different development environments as you need, each with its unique combination of Python and installed packages.
 * Install |PyInstaller| in each environment.
 * Use |PyInstaller| to build your application in each environment.